 The Company's credit department reviews appraisals for OREO and collateral-dependent loans, giving consideration to the highest and best use of the collateral.
 The appraisal or evaluation (new or updated) is considered the starting point for determining fair value.
 The valuation techniques used in preparing appraisals or evaluations (new or updated) include the cost approach, income approach, sales comparison approach, or a combination of the preceding valuation techniques.
 The key inputs used to determine the fair value of the collateral-dependent loans and OREO include selling costs, discounted cash flow rate or capitalization rate, and adjustment to comparables.
 Valuations and significant inputs obtained by independent sources are reviewed by the Company for accuracy and reasonableness.
 The Company also considers other factors and events in the environment that may affect the fair value.
 The appraisals or evaluations (new or updated) are reviewed at least quarterly and more frequently based on current market conditions, including deterioration in a borrower's financial condition and when property values may be subject to significant volatility.
 After review and acceptance of the collateral appraisal or evaluation (new or updated), adjustments to the impaired loan or OREO may occur.
-The Company generally obtains appraisals or evaluations (new or updated) and when property values may be subject to significant volatility.
-After review and acceptance of the collateral appraisal or evaluation (new or updated), adjustments to the impaired loan or OREO may occur.
-The Company generally obtains appraisals or evaluations (new or updated).
+The Company generally obtains appraisals or evaluations (new or updated) annually.

-The following tables disclose the fair value measurement of assets with a recorded change during the period resulting from re-measuring the assets at fair value on a non-recurring basis:
+The following tables disclose the fair value measurement of assets with a recorded change during the period resulting from remeasuring the assets at fair value on a non-recurring basis:

-ir Value Measuremen of the Reporting Per (Dollars in thousands) Fair Value ecember 31, 2020 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Other real estate owned \$ 564 564 Collateral-dependent impaired loans, net of ACL 26,749 - - 26,749 Total assets measured at fair value on a non-recurring basis \$ 27,313 27,313
+Fair Value Measurements At the End of the Reporting Period Using (Dollars in thousands) Fair Value December 31, 2020 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Other real estate owned \$ 564 564 Collateral-dependent impaired loans, net of ACL 26,749 26,749 Total assets measured at fair value on a non-recurring basis \$ 27,313 27,313 Value Measurement the Reporting Po

-Fair Value Measurements At the End of the Reporting Period Using (Dollars in thousands) Γ Fair Value December 31, 2019 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Other real estate owned \$ 1,983 - - 1,983 Collateral-dependent impaired loans, net of ACL 23 - - 23 Total assets measured at fair value on a non-recurring basis \$ 2,006 2,006
+Tit the End of the Reporting Ferrod Osing (Dollars in thousands) Fair Value December 31, 2019 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Other real estate owned \$ 1,983 1,983 Collateral-dependent impaired loans, net of ACL 23 23 Total assets measured at fair value on a non-recurring basis \$ 2,006 2,006

-Non-recurring Measurements Using Significant Unobservable Inputs (Level 3) The following tables present additional quantitative information about assets measured at fair value on a non-recurring basis and for which the Company has utilized Level 3 inputs to determine fair value:
+Non-recurring Measurements Using Significant Unobservable Inputs (Level 3)

+The following tables present additional quantitative information about assets measured at fair value on a non-recurring basis and for which the Company has utilized Level 3 inputs to determine fair value:

-F air Value Quantitative ue Measurements (Dollars in thousands) De cember 31, 2020 Valuation Technique Unobservable Input Range (Weighted- Average) 1 Other real estate owned \$ 564 Sales comparison approach Selling costs 8.0% - 10.0% (9.0%) Collateral-dependent impaired loans, net of ACL \$ 144 Cost approach Selling costs 10.0% - 10.0% (10.0%) 25,309 Sales comparison approach Selling costs 10.0% - 10.0% (0.1%) Adjustment to comparables 0.0% - 100.0% (11.1%) 1,296 Combined approach Selling costs 10.0% - 10.0% (10.0%) Discount rate 8.0% - 8.0% (8.0%) \$ 26,749
+F air Value Quantitative Infor mation about Level 3 Fair Val ue Measurements (Dollars in thousands) December 31, 2020 Valuation Technique Unobservable Input Range (Weighted- Average) 1 Other real estate owned \$ 564 Sales comparison approach Selling costs 8.0% - 10.0% (9.0%) Collateral-dependent impaired loans, net of ACL \$ 144 Cost approach Selling costs 10.0% - 10.0% (10.0%) 25,309 Sales comparison approach Selling costs 10.0% - 10.0% (0.1%) Adjustment to comparables 0.0% - 100.0% (11.1%) 1,296 Combined approach Selling costs 10.0% - 10.0% (10.0%) Discount rate 8.0% - 8.0% (8.0%) \$ 26,749

-Fair Value Quantitative Information about Level 3 Fair Value Measurements (Dollars in thousands) December 31, 2019 Valuation Technique Unobservable Input Range (Weighted- Average) 1 Other real estate owned \$ 1,983 Sales comparison approach Selling costs 6.0% - 10.0% (7.3%) Collateral-dependent impaired loans, net of ACL \$ 9 Cost approach Selling costs 10.0% - 10.0% (10.0%) 14 Sales comparison approach Adjustment to comparables 0.0% - 0.0% (0.0%) \$ 23
+Fair Value Quantitative Infor formation about Level 3 Fair Value Measurements (Dollars in thousands) December 31, 2019 Valuation Technique Unobservable Input Range (Weighted- Average) 1 Other real estate owned \$ 1,983 Sales comparison approach Selling costs 6.0% - 10.0% (7.3%) Collateral-dependent impaired loans, net of ACL \$ 9 Cost approach Selling costs 10.0% - 10.0% (10.0%) \$ 23 Sales comparison approach Adjustment to comparables 0.0% - 0.0% (0.0%)